Cray-HPE/docs-csm/operations/network/dns/Manage_the_DNS_Unbound_Resolver.md

 ### Change the Site DNS server

 Use the following procedure to change the site DNS server that Unbound forwards queries to.
+This may be necessary if the site DNS server is moved to a different IP address.

 1. Edit the `cray-dns-unbound` ConfigMap.